 - The Hindus – An Alternative History (Wendy Doniger explains this history colourfully and I learned a lot about the role of horses in Vedic rituals, something I had no idea about before)

 - A History of God (I will read anything Karen Armstrong writes.
 Her memoirs are also a great read about her journey into the convent, and out again.
 This book looks at the Abrahamic religions and gave me new ways of understanding my own Catholic upbringing)

 - A New New Testament (edited by Hal Taussig.
 For post-Christians, this is fascinating – offers carefully curated texts from the Nag Hammadi scrolls which date back to the early Christian era.
 ‘The Thunder: Perfect Mind’ gospel blew me away.
 So COOL.)

 The New Seminary

 The New Seminary is where I did my Masters of Theology and was ordained as an interfaith minister.
 It is the world’s oldest interfaith seminary, originally born out of the African American civil rights movement and refusal to hear the Bible used to justify slavery.
-Nowadays the Seminary attracts a dozen or so students from around the world interested, as I was, in developing a way of being of spiritual service to the non-religious.
+The Seminary accepts a dozen or so students from around the world annually, interested in developing a way of being of spiritual service to the non-religious.
 The New Seminary also has an excellent reading list which they share on their website.